LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/mean-angles.md

 }
 ```

-Her program then computes the arctangent (one-argument `atan` built-in function) of the sums of sines divided by the sum of cosines and converts the obtained radian value back to degrees.
+Her program then computes the arctangent (one-argument `atan`) of the sums of sines divided by the sum of cosines and converts the obtained radian value back to degrees.
 Finally, the program adds 180 to the degree value if the sums of sines and cosines are of opposite signs, and adds 360 degrees if they are both negative.

 [Roger Bell West](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-026/roger-bell-west/perl6/ch-2.p6) used a `for` loop similar to Joelle's to compute the sums of sins and cosines and then computed the arctangent (two-argument `atan2`) of the sums of sines divided by the sum of cosines and converted the obtained radian value back to degrees.